d2rd/glenn-david/index.md

 ## + the Babson MBA

-## = a capable instructor in Entrepreneurship, Startups and Real Estate
+## = a capable Entrepreneurship, Startups and Real Estate instructor

 SUMMARY
 *	MBA in Entrepreneurship (Babson College 2020).